Luc Robitaille: Other work

 Robitaille and his wife Stacia co-founded the non-profit charity Shelter for Serenity in 2005 to help families displaced by Hurricane Katrina, and has extended to needy children in the Los Angeles community as Echoes of Hope.

 Robitaille made an appearance on the FOX TV series Bones in the season 4 episode "Fire in the Ice".
 He appears as himself in an hallucination had by lead character Seeley Booth (portrayed by David Boreanaz, a passionate hockey fan), when Booth is knocked out while playing in a recreational hockey game.

 Robitaille also appeared in the movie Sudden Death.
 The directors used this to their advantage, sending Robitaille in on a breakaway to tie the game as time expired.

 In Canada, Robitaille appeared alongside New Jersey Devils goaltender Martin Brodeur in a Delissio frozen pizza commercial, where the two watch footage of Robitaille's many goals against Brodeur while sharing a pizza.

 Robitaille made a cameo appearance as himself in the 1994 movie, D2: The Mighty Ducks, and voiced himself in the Phineas and Ferb episode "For Your Ice Only".

 He also made a cameo appearance as himself in the 15th episode of the eighth season of the CBS sitcom How I Met Your Mother.
 He is featured, among other Canadian celebrities, in Underneath the Tunes, a parody of VH1's Behind the Music.

 Personal life

 Robitaille is married to Stacia (née Toten, formerly McQueen).
-They have two sons, Steven (born July 13, 1988, from his wife's first marriage) and Jesse (born June 2, 1995).
-Robitaille's stepson, Steven, is grandson of actor Steve McQueen and is an actor in the TV series The Vampire Diaries.
+They have a son born on June 2, 1995.
+Robitaille's stepson from his wife's first marriage, Steven, is grandson of actor Steve McQueen and is an actor in the TV series The Vampire Diaries.

-Robitaille became an American citizen in 2005.
+Robitaille became an American citizen in 2005 and first registered to vote in 2008.